 5. Bone spurs can form to compensate for too much motion

-Over time, excessive motion in your spine will usually lead to disc degeneration and joint instability.
+Over time, excessive motion in your spine can lead to inflammation and enlarged spinal joints.
 When this happens, bone spurs—or small, irregular growths on the bone—typically form on your facet joints in response to joint instability from the degeneration.
+The bony overgrowths can eventually become big enough to reduce joint motion and cause more swelling and stiffness.

-Bone spurs can be a normal part of aging and do not directly cause pain.
-However, they may become large enough to irritate or entrap nerves passing through spinal structures.
+While spurs can be a normal part of aging and do not directly cause pain, they may become large enough to irritate or compress nerves passing through spinal structures.
 This may result in diminished room for the nerves to pass—which is referred to as spinal stenosis.

 Over time, degeneration of the facet joints in your lower back can result in the formation of a fluid-filled sac called a synovial cyst.
 These cysts are benign, but if they put pressure on the spinal canal they can, like bone spurs, cause symptoms of spinal stenosis.